FinPress/gutenberg/packages/scripts/README.md

 ### Automatic block.json detection and the source code directory

-A convenient alternative for blocks is using automatic entry points detection.
+A convenient alternative for blocks is using automatic entry point detection.
 In that case, the source code directory (the default is `./src`) and its subdirectories are scanned for the existence of `block.json` files.
 If one or more are found, the JavaScript files listed in metadata are treated as entry points and will be output into corresponding folders in the `build` directory.
 The script fields in `block.json` should pass relative paths to `block.json` in the same folder.

 _Example:_